 |Art by Shoji Ohtomo|

 Designing from ScratchLet's keep this simple.
-Just pick numbers based on comparative creatures and consider the typical stat ranges as follows:
+When creating a new monster, just find a comparative creature and use/alter those numbers or start from scratch using the typical stat ranges as follows:

-Skill ranges from 3-16, but about two-thirds have a Skill of 7, 8, or 9.
+The Skill stat for creatures ranges from 3-16, but about two-thirds have a Skill of 7, 8, or 9.
 Just remember you are working with a curve.
 There's a big difference between those three numbers!
 The "drop off" on either end of that middle range is severe.

 - Low Skill 3-6: Gremlins, Pisceans, Goblins, Living Dead

 - Moderate Skill 7-9: Knights of the Road, Orcs, Harpys, Lizard-Folk, Man-Beasts, Thinking Engine, Ogre

 - High Skill 10-16: Tower Wizard, Manticore, Dragon